HicResearch/TREEHOOSE/src/components/egress_app_frontend/README.md

 ### components/topBar/Topbar.jsx

-This file contains the code to render the top header bar on the page.
-The header contains the title and logo.
+This file contains the code to render the top header bar on the page which contains the application title.

 ### graphql